connellmcg/connellmcg.github.io/aboutme.md

 My name is Connell McGinley.

 I live in Belfast, N.Ireland.
 I work in IT and have been enjoying learning about Cyber Security & Azure.
+I love what I do and I try to keep learning more.

 I decided to create this site with some blog posts about my journey through learning Azure & Cyber Security, as well as other stuff.

 In December 2019, I completed Azure Fundamentals (AZ-900) and in January 2020, I completed Azure Security (AZ-500).

+In June 2020, I attained OSCP.

 I am currently studying for Azure Administrator (AZ-104).